Valerioageno/tuono/CONTRIBUTING.md

 **Did you write a patch that fixes a bug?**
 - Open a new GitHub pull request with the patch.
 - Ensure the PR description clearly describes the problem and solution.
-Include the relevant issue number if applicable.
+Include the relevant issue number, if applicable.
 - The pull requests must pass all the CI pipelines